 Only those applicants who work in a representational style of painting, drawing, sculpture or printmaking will be considered.
-The Foundation does not accept applications from commercial artists, graphic designers and illustrators; photographers; cartoonists; video artists, filmmakers and digital artists; craft-makers; or any artist whose work falls primarily into these categories.
+The Foundation does not accept applications from commercial artists, graphic designers and illustrators; photographers; cartoonists; animation artists; video artists, filmmakers and digital artists; craft-makers; or any artist whose work falls primarily into these categories.
 The Foundation does not provide funding for the pursuit of abstract or non-objective art.

 Applications must be completed online, then printed, dated and signed by the applicant, and submitted by mail.
 Applicants may not submit applications by fax, email, internet or other electronic means.

 All information, supporting documentation and material required in the Application Form must be provided.
 Incomplete, unsigned or undated applications will not be considered.